afeldman-nm/vllm-enc-dec-rfc/how-to.md

 By default, `LLMEngine._prepare_decoder_input_ids_for_generation(decoder_input_ids)` will prepend `<DEC>` (decoder start token) to the beginning of the decoder prompt token list.
 However if the decoder prompt token list already begins with `<DEC>` then nothing is changed.

-If this behavior is not appropriate for your model, you can modify [`LLMEngine._prepare_decoder_input_ids_for_generation(decoder_input_ids)`](https://github.com/vllm-project/vllm/blob/70d268a39947a8ea950f871f9345aad21f09715e/vllm/engine/llm_engine.py#L626) in order to implement the appropriate decoder prompt preprocessing for your model.
+If this behavior is not appropriate for your model, you can add a special case to [`LLMEngine._prepare_decoder_input_ids_for_generation(decoder_input_ids)`](https://github.com/vllm-project/vllm/blob/70d268a39947a8ea950f871f9345aad21f09715e/vllm/engine/llm_engine.py#L626) in order to implement the correct behavior for your model.

 ### Default decoder prompt